Cuisine of New England: Fruits

 Blueberries are made into jams and jellies and feature in breads and regional desserts like pies, cobblers and cakes.

 Wild beach plums are foraged and used to make fruit preserves like jams and jellies.
 Beach plums were cultivated and used for the commercial manufacture of beach plum jelly in the 1930s, but beach plum products are no longer widely available in commercial markets.

 The local purple concord grapes are a cross between native and European grapes.
 The large grapes are prized for their juiciness and used in the production of commercial grape juice, wine and grape jelly.
 It is a common ingredient in peanut butter and jelly sandwiches.

 Until the pilgrims planted apple seeds from Europe, the only regional apples were crab apples.
 Cross-pollination altered the results of these first attempts, but over the years thousands of new varieties were bred by the pilgrims.
 Massachusetts native John Chapman, known as Johnny Appleseed, was a nurseryman who spread apple trees across the midwest.

 William Blaxton planted the first apple orchard in 1625.
 The earliest apple varieties produced in New England included Lady (1628), Roxbury Russet (1630), Pomme Grise (1650), Baldwin (1740), Porter (1800), Mother (1844) and Wright (1875).
 In modern times apples are grown commercially throughout Massachusetts.

 The first attempts at commercial cranberry growing were pioneered by Captain Henry Hall, who developed the technique of covering the vines with sand to accelerate the plant's growth.

 Hot dogs

-New England hot dog rolls are split on top instead of on the side, and have a more rectangular shape.
+New England–style hot dog buns are split on top instead of on the side, and have a more rectangular shape.
 While smaller than common hot dog rolls, New England hot dog rolls have a larger soft surface area which allows for buttering and toasting, which are also commonly used for convenient serving of seafood like lobster or fried clams.
-Hot dog stands in Maine have long sold vegetarian hot dogs.
+Hot dog stands in Maine have long sold vegetarian hot dogs, but the region's most famous hot dog variation is the "Red Snapper" – a natural-casing hotdog with a signature bright red coloration and snappy bite.